theowlbeast/vkb-msfs-led/README.md

 `RequestList.py` added some new datas in MSFS, namely `AUTOPILOT_ALTITUDE_ARM`, `AUTOPILOT_APPROACH_ARM`, `AUTOPILOT_APPROACH_ACTIVE`, `AUTOPILOT_APPROACH_CAPTURED`,
 `AUTOPILOT_GLIDESLOPE_ARM` and `AUTOPILOT_GLIDESLOPE_ACTIVE`.

-`vkb_device_init.py` and `nxtext.py` added hardware ID of NXT EXT USB-HID.

-`vkb_led_init.py` changes how much LED configs can be updated in single pass (yeah this is probably problemsome and I should use other ways)

 You'll need to use VKBDevCfg to change LED mode of all LEDs on FSM-GA to OFF, or they will behave erraticly (the program can't override LED presets defined